-So a week after I arrived, I was walking through the streets in the rain, trying hard not to cry.
+A week after I arrived, I found myself walking through the streets in the rain, trying hard not to cry.
 Yeah, it’s a sorry picture, but it’s a real one.
 I got back to my dorm room, put on Ed Sheeran and sang my heart out while I let myself cry.

 You know what.
 That’s exactly what I needed.
 There’s no point in pushing your feelings down because when they come back, they will come back stronger than ever.